Internet Archive Book Images [No restrictions], via Wikimedia Commons

 The Tavern (Est. 1779) | Abingdon

-The Tavern has hosted such guests as King of France Louis Philippe, President Andrew Jackson, and Pierre Charles L’Enfant.
-The building has been used for other purposes including a bank, bakery, general store, cabinet shop, barbershop, private residence, post office, antique shop, restaurant, and hospital for wounded Confederate and Union soldiers during the Civil War.
-In 1984, local attorney Emmitt F. Yeary restored it to a tavern again.
+Over its long life, The Tavern has hosted notable guests including future French king Louis Philippe, President Andrew Jackson, and Pierre Charles L’Enfant, designer of Washington, D.C.
+The building has also served as a bank, bakery, general store, cabinet shop, barbershop, residence, post office, antique shop, restaurant, and hospital for wounded Confederate and Union soldiers during the Civil War.

 Washington